 If you’re looking for the perfect opportunity, I’ve compiled 23 of my favorite online business ideas that require minimal start-up costs and allow you to use your talents on your own schedule.
 All you need is a high-speed internet connection, a computer, and the motivation to put in the work.
 Discover your new side hustle or business today!

 Note: This list is in alphabetical order, not ranked by the earnings potential of the job.
-A virtual assistant makes a lot more than someone doing Mechanical Turk tasks.
+A virtual assistant makes a lot more than someone doing online surveys.

 Online Business Ideas to Start Today